 Describe what they want from their college experience

-Important: The essay may be submitted at any time during the process before the stated deadline, however it is encouraged that all materials are completed as soon as possible as there is a limited number of these awards available.
+Important: The essay may be submitted at any time during the process before the stated deadline, however it is encouraged that all materials are completed as soon as possible.